fenton1000/mf-portfolio-five-big-boring-shop/README.md

 * Contribution by Levon on Stack Overflow available at https://stackoverflow.com/questions/10660435/how-do-i-split-the-definition-of-a-long-string-over-multiple-lines for information on how to split strings over multiple lines so as not to exceed the maximum line length.

 ### 13.2 Credits

+* The hero image is a photo by Sora Shimazaki: https://www.pexels.com/photo/close-up-photo-of-assorted-colored-push-carts-5926217/

 * Image size and format adjusting by Reduce Images: https://www.reduceimages.com/